DataResponsibly/rds25/index.md

 Responsible Data Science is a technical course that tackles the issues of ethics, legal compliance, data quality, algorithmic fairness and diversity, transparency of data and algorithms, privacy, and data protection.

-The course is developed by [Julia Stoyanovich](https://r-ai.co/people/julia/), and taught by her and [Umang Bhatt](https://umangsbhatt.github.io/).
+This course was originally developed by [Julia Stoyanovich](https://r-ai.co/people/julia/), and has been modified by current instructors.

 ## Prerequisites